Pistol Bags

 So in reality, a left-handed Stag is simply a left-handed upper.
 All of the lower controls are still going to be “right-handed”.

-The only thing that is different is Stag Arms turns the safety around, but safeties can be made ambidextrous really easily anyway, so that’s not a big deal.
+The only difference is that Stag Arms turns the safety around, but safeties can be made ambidextrous easily anyway, so that’s not a big deal.

-All in all the upper on the Stag AR-15 seems to be very high quality.
+All in all, the upper part of the Stag AR-15 seems very high quality.
 It is a tight, nice fit and finished to the lower, which takes us to the lower receiver.

 Lower Receiver